artirj/artirj.github.io/_posts/2017-01-08-BitcoinVolatility.md

 Here I study whether Bitcoin's volatility has been decreasing.
 It is widely reported that it has been the case, and indeed if one looks at Eli Dourado's [btcVol.info](http://www.btcvol.info) it seems to be the case.
 But is it the case?

-[Here](https://llucpuigcodina.github.io/BTCEUR-Volatility/) there is a previous analysis by a friend of mine showing that using a very popular statistical test (Augmented Dickey-Fuller) to test whether a series is stationary, and the result is that the data is compatible with a stationary process.
+[Here](https://llucpuigcodina.github.io/BTCEUR-Volatility/) there is a previous analysis by a friend of mine showing that using statistical test (Augmented Dickey-Fuller) to test whether a series is stationary, and the result is that the data is compatible with a stationary process.
 That is, the underlying distribution from which daily returns are drawn is constant across time.

-In what follows, I replicate his study, showing some limitations of ADF.
+In what follows, I try to replicate his study, showing some limitations of ADF.

 ```python